 • This is done by urease enzymes in the soil that binds to the urea.

-• Urease inhibitors temporarily bind to the urease enzymes so they can’t bind to the urea, preventing the localised spike in pH and reducing the losses of ammonia.
+• Urease inhibitors temporarily bind to the urease enzymes so they can’t bind to the Urea, preventing the localised spike in pH and reducing the losses of ammonia.

 Economic and Environmental Benefits